Ignacio Pino, DVM

 CDI – Baltimore

-CDI has deep roots in Baltimore, co-founded by Jef Boeke and Heng Zhu while they worked as professors at Johns Hopkins University.
+CDI has deep roots in Baltimore, co-founders Jef Boeke, Heng Zhu, & Seth Blackshaw started the company while they worked as professors at Johns Hopkins University.
 The company has retained a facility on-campus in the Rangos Life Sciences Building, allowing us close access to our growing Scientific Advisory Board.
 All HuProt arrays are currently printed by scientists at our Baltimore facility.